Node Management

 Managing IAM permissions for nodes at scale

 There are a couple of ways to manage IAM permissions for nodes.
-If you have a Infrastructure as Code (IaC) strategy for deploying resources then you should include the IAM role when launching the nodes.
+If you have a Infrastructure as Code (IaC) strategy for deploying AWS resources then you should attach the IAM instance profile when launching EC2 instances.

-If you don’t have a IaC strategy or going through the IaC route is not an option then you can utilize AWS Systems Manager Quick Setup (Host Management or Default Host Management Configuration (DHMC)).
+If you don't have a IaC strategy or going through the IaC route is not an option, then you can enable the Systems Manager unified console which is powered by Quick Setup.

 Enhance visibility across your entire infrastructure environment